 National Museum Belgrade – Serbian Medieval Art

 The museum was closed between 2003 and 2018.
-I remember that I visited it in 2002.
-At that time, it was in a very bad state and in desperate need of renovation.
-The same exhibits were there, but I remember that I didn’t enjoy the visit.
+I remember going to the museum in 2002.
+It was in a very bad state and in desperate need of renovation.
+The same exhibits were there, but I didn’t enjoy the visit.
 An inadequate lighting didn’t complement the art exhibits.
 Furthermore, worn out carpets and dirty walls transmitted a rather depressing image of what should’ve been a scintillating temple of culture.

 One more tragic observation is that younger generations didn’t have access to the most important cultural institution in the country for 15 years.
-Luckily, those days are over!
+However, those days are over.

 The National Museum re-opened in 2018.
 It’s been renovated to the highest standards, appropriate for an institution of such extreme cultural importance for the country and the Serbian nation.
-It is smaller than other famous European museums, but that doesn’t mean that it is less precious.
+It’s smaller than other famous European museums, but that doesn’t mean that it is less precious.

 PERMANENT COLLECTION